singingwolfboy/netlify-home/_posts/2015-12-16-star-wars-gone-static.md

 ## Sphero (aka BB-8) ##
 Last of we have a company that has a great tip for getting initial traction.
 Have your prototype droid be picked up by the biggest movie franchise in the World and have them give it a prominent role in the film and marketing of the film.

-Sphero is one of the coolest bots we’ve ever seen and not surprisingly a lot of people agree on that.
-And without giving away trade secrets we can reveal that their sites are getting plenty of traffic these days :)
+BB-8 is one of the coolest bots we’ve ever seen and without giving away trade secrets we can reveal that their sites are getting plenty of traffic these days :)

 Get your own fully operational Star Wars droid [here](http://www.sphero.com/starwars).